 Find on Page is a feature that allows Microsoft edge to search for a word or phrase inside a web page.
 This feature can be opened from the "More" button ( 3 dots on the right side) on the right side of the screen.

 Microsoft Edge, the default web browser in Windows 10 can also be used to open PDF files.
 Recently, I came across a problem where the customer complained about Find on Page not working on some PDF files.
 Here are more details about the problem and resolution.

 The customer was trying to jump to a section directly by typing the keywords.
 However, the search feature refused to work after the keywords were entered.
-The customer could clearly see those keyword text inside the PDF file, but Edge refused to find the keywords using Find on Page feature.
+The customer could clearly see those keyword texts inside the PDF file, but Edge refused to find the keywords using Find on Page feature.

 - Check if PDF file is created using searchable text or images

-PDF files are either created using searchable text like a normal document or as a screenshot of the page saved as image.
-If the PDF file was created using image, you won’t be able to search for the text.
+PDF files are either created using searchable text like a normal document or as a screenshot of the page saved as an image.
+If the PDF file was created using the image, you won’t be able to search for the text.